Warren Wilson’s Archaeology Crew Digs Up New Lab

 The Warren Wilson College (WWC) Archaeology Crew has been hard at work renovating the Archaeology Lab to allow for an open, exploratory space for students.
 In an effort to make reparations for Indigenous groups and broaden history beyond the colonial story, the lab is encouraging a care-based model centered around education and awareness.

 Located on the second floor of Jensen, the lab’s windows used to be covered in paper, making it nearly impossible to see the work being done inside.
-Now, passersby get a clear view of the lab and the crew’s work, which includes a wide variety of tasks like marking and labeling artifacts.
+Now, passersby get a clear view of the lab and the crew’s work.

 Norman also hopes to decolonize our understanding of who an archaeologist is.